Arboretum: 180 Years of History

-Drive through the stone entrance gates to Haverford College and you're in another world.
+Drive through the stone entrance gates to Haverford College and you’re in another world.
 Trees line the roadways; open lawns stretch out before you.
 A perimeter of woods circles the 216-acre campus.
-This, the oldest planned college landscape in the country, marked its 175th anniversary in 2009.
+This, the oldest planned college landscape in the country, marks its 180th anniversary in 2014.

 English Gardener William Carvill